Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 MAA2C: A2C agent with a centralized critic
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Multi-agent advanced actor-critic (MAA2C) is one of the extended versions of :ref:`IA2C`.
     - Agent architecture of MAA2C consists of two models: ``policy`` and ``critic``.
-- MAA2C needs one stage of information sharing on real/sampled data.
     - MAA2C is applicable to collaborative, competitive, and mixed tasks.

 **Preliminary**: